Postmodern Architecture: Less is a Bore

 How will post-modernism evolve after Charles Jencks?
 I recall standing, strangely enough, in a phone-box off Fitzroy Square, feeding in a stream of coins in return for advice, proffered half-cajolingly and half-proprietorially, on Post-Modern Buildings in Britain.
 Jencks rejected the idea of post-modernism as a stylistic label with a start date and an end date.
 He seemed ambivalent towards the reprise of post-modernism as a collection of design objects (Judith Gura’s Postmodern Design Complete, 2017) or buildings (Adam Nathaniel Furman and Terry Farrell’s Revisiting Postmodernism, 2017).
 Post-modernism was infinitely bigger than that; a world view based on cultural pluralism and complexity science.

-Yet I’m sure Jencks would have much to enjoy (and argue with) in this book, a follow-up to The Return of the Past: Postmodernism in British Architecture, Owen Hopkins’s 2018 exhibition at the Soane Museum where he is senior curator.
+Yet I’m sure Jencks would have much to enjoy (and argue with) in this book, Postmodern Architecture Less is a Bore a follow-up to The Return of the Past: Postmodernism in British Architecture, Owen Hopkins’s 2018 exhibition at the Soane Museum where he is senior curator.
 As a predominantly visual survey, lavish and international in scope, it could be considered the post-modern answer to This Brutal World, also published by Phaidon.
 Both books showcase photogenic movements in architecture whose rediscovery has been powered by Twitter, Instagram and Dezeen.

 Unlike the Soane show, whose focus was the early ‘radical moment’ of British post-modernism, Less is a Bore is an inclusive affair with an international cast list which ranges from 1960s antecedents (Philip Johnson, Minoru Yamasaki) to present day practitioners (Can, Studio Mutt, Monadnock).
 This makes for a catholic yet comprehensive compilation – a sort of architectural equivalent to a Now That’s What I Call Music! album, but with better graphics.